What are the steps for selecting and hiring the highest quality employees?

-When you maximize the effectiveness of your employee selection process, you can drive powerful business results into your organization.
-This includes cost savings from reduced turnover as well as increasing profitability through improved productivity and customer satisfaction.
+By maximizing the effectiveness of your employee selection process, a critical human resources process, you can drive powerful business results for your organization.
+This includes cost savings from a more efficient recruitment and selection process and reduced turnover, as well as increased profitability through improved productivity and customer satisfaction.

 The key to an effective process is good design.
 The five steps outlined here will help you design a results-driven hiring process to consistently improve your quality of hire.

 What are the 15 Must-Ask Questions Before Implementing a Pre-Hire Assessment Process?

 Step 1 - Step 1 - Choose A Hiring Strategy & Source Of Employee Recruitment

 Recruitment often gets overlooked.
 However, the recruitment process is one of the most critical stages – the more candidates you can drive into your hiring process, the more options have for filling open positions.

 Using a three-tier model to categorize your recruiting sources can help you understand how effectively they are working for your organization.

 This also provides an opportunity to more closely evaluate recruiting spend and determine how to best shift your budget to optimize this stage of the pre-employment process.